Asure Software (NASDAQ:ASUR) Issues FY 2022 Earnings Guidance

-A number of research firms recently commented on ASUR.
-TheStreet downgraded Asure Software from a c- rating to a d+ rating in a research report on Thursday, April 14th.
-StockNews.com began coverage on Asure Software in a research report on Sunday.
-They issued a hold rating on the stock.
-Finally, Zacks Investment Research upgraded Asure Software from a hold rating to a buy rating and set a $6.75 target price on the stock in a research report on Tuesday, May 17th.
-One research analyst has rated the stock with a hold rating and three have assigned a buy rating to the stock.
-According to MarketBeat, Asure Software currently has a consensus rating of Buy and an average target price of $10.58.
+Several brokerages have commented on ASUR.
+StockNews.com assumed coverage on Asure Software in a research note on Monday.
+They set a hold rating on the stock.
+Zacks Investment Research upgraded Asure Software from a hold rating to a buy rating and set a $6.75 price target on the stock in a research note on Tuesday, May 17th.
+Finally, TheStreet downgraded Asure Software from a c- rating to a d+ rating in a research note on Thursday, April 14th.
+One investment analyst has rated the stock with a hold rating and three have issued a buy rating to the company.
+According to MarketBeat, the company has a consensus rating of Buy and a consensus price target of $10.58.

 About Asure Software (Get Rating)